garygrossi/BananaQuest/README.md

 # BananaQuest
-A video game demo used for an instructional presentation on GameMaker: Studio
+A video game demo used for an instructional presentation on GameMaker: Studio.
+Give it a try http://game.garygrossi.com/